nickdefazio-ebsco/k8sdemo/notes/CIRCUITBREAKERS.md

 * Highly specific error handling/fallback logic
 * You want to use the Hystrix metrics/dashboard features(though Istio should provide something similar)

+In general, Hystrix can move from a standard part of app development to more of a specialized tool.

 ### Further Reading
 http://blog.christianposta.com/microservices/comparing-envoy-and-istio-circuit-breaking-with-netflix-hystrix/